 - Ask their mom or dad to let you listen and watch as they’re practicing their music or sports skills.

 What have we missed?
-What other ideas have you used to connect with your grandchildren on Skype or Facetime?
+What other ideas have you used to connect with your grandchildren on Zoom or Facetime?
 Please join the conversation on our Facebook page.